danielbene/shutdown-pager/README.md

 # shutdown-pager
-Web interface for homelab shutdown
+Minimalistic solution for initiating proper shutdown on home server.